 Titanium is a chemical element with symbol Ti and atomic number 22.
 It is a lustrous transition metal with a silver metal color, low density, and high strength.
 While titanium is resistant to corrosion, it cannot be used as a single unbound molecule to make a 100% titanium metal dental implant, thus 100% of titanium dental implants are alloys which include nickel, (Ni), a corrosive and known metal allergen.

 In fact, it is well documented in dental literature that using conventional titanium dental implants to replace missing teeth may yield cosmetically flawed results.
-The use of titanium implants in the esthetic zone (typically considered in dentistry to refer to the anterior teeth and gums that are easily visible during smiling) often becomes visible through the thin gum tissue covering the front teeth (peri-implant mucosa) thus impairing desired clinical outcomes.
-This, in turn, can cause an unesthetic smile defects in the tooth color and gum appearance due to the transparency of a dark gray color of a titanium metal screw showing through.5,6,7 In addition, the implant endpoint closest to the abutment may become undesirably visible due to soft tissue shrinkage, gum recession, and peri-implant lesions (also referred to as perio-implantitis).5,8
+The use of titanium implants in the aesthetic zone (typically considered in dentistry to refer to the anterior teeth and gums that are easily visible during smiling) often becomes visible through the thin gum tissue covering the front teeth (peri-implant mucosa) thus impairing desired clinical outcomes.
+This, in turn, can cause an unaesthetic smile defects in the tooth color and gum appearance due to the transparency of a dark gray color of a titanium metal screw showing through.5,6,7 In addition, the implant endpoint closest to the abutment may become undesirably visible due to soft tissue shrinkage, gum recession, and peri-implant lesions (also referred to as perio-implantitis).5,8

 Titanium Implant Risks: Corrosion – Metal Particle Displacement – Allergic Reactions